inclusive-design/adaptive-palette/apps/ollama/README.md

 The `ollama.html` web-app uses the [Ollama browser API](https://github.com/ollama/ollama-js/?tab=readme-ov-file#browser-usage) for communication with the Ollama service, using the library's `chat()` function.
-The response from `chat()`  is an array of JSON structures each containing a part of the textual response from the LLM.
-These are streamed from ollama and added incrementally to the display area(s) on the web page as the LLM(s) provides them.
+The response from `chat()`  is an array of JSON structures each containing a part of the textual response from the model.
+These are streamed from ollama and added incrementally to the display area(s) on the web page as the model(s) provides them.

 In the adaptive palette main directory, execute this command line instruction to install the ollama JavaScript package: